anataliocs/sdctt/README.md

 ```

 #####Transaction Commands
-In addition to the above data commands, your program should also support inMemoryDatabase transactions by also implementing these commands:
+In addition to the above dataValues commands, your program should also support inMemoryDatabase transactions by also implementing these commands:
 **BEGIN** – Open a new transaction block.
 Transaction blocks can be nested; a BEGIN can be issued inside of an existing block.
 **ROLLBACK** – Undo all of the commands issues in the most recent transaction block, and close the block.
 Print nothing if successful, or print NO TRANSACTION if no transaction is in progress.
 **COMMIT** – Close all open transaction blocks, permanently applying the changes made in them.
 Print nothing if successful, or print NO TRANSACTION if no transaction is in progress.
-Any data command that is run outside of a transaction block should commit immediately.
+Any dataValues command that is run outside of a transaction block should commit immediately.
 Here are some example command sequences:

 ```
 INPUT	    OUTPUT